snehalraipure/gitpractice/demo/Notes.md

 git remote -v
 git remote
 git log
-note:-"after git log perform...too come outside it we have to perform q command" git remote rm origin2 -----to delete any variable git rm --cached waste.html -----it will be in our windows only from small memory it will be removed.
+note:-"after git log performed...to come outside it we have to perform q command" git remote rm origin2 -----to delete any variable git rm --cached < file name > -----it will be in our windows only from small memory it will be removed.
-.gitignore file ---- add name waste.html there then git will ignore it in its commands.
+.gitignore file ---- add name waste.html there then git will ignore it in its commands. git rm < file name > ---to permanently delete the file creation of gitignore